wwwlicious/servicestack-eventstore/ReadMe.md

                                     .WithStorage(new ReadModelStorage(StorageType.Redis, "localhost:6379")));
 	                });
 ```
-**Please note** that this code sample assumes that you have an instance of Redis installed on your local host which is using port <a href="http://localhost:6379/">**6379**</a>.
-Windows users can download the latest version of Redis from <a href="https://github.com/MSOpenTech/redis/releases">MSOpenTech</a> or install it from <a href="https://chocolatey.org/packages/redis-64/">Chocolatey<a/>.
+**Please note** that this code sample assumes that you have an instance of Redis installed on your local host which is using port <a [**6379**](http://localhost:6379/).
+Windows users can download the latest version of Redis from [MSOpenTech](https://github.com/MSOpenTech/redis/releases) or install it from [Chocolatey](https://chocolatey.org/packages/redis-64/).

 #### Populating a Read Model ####